254154/Riderite-Vehicle-Maintenance-Mobile-Application/README.md

 <<<<<<< HEAD
-# DriveWise
+# RideRite

 ## Overview
-DriveWise is a mobile application built with Flutter that helps users manage their vehicles, track maintenance, monitor driving behavior, and provide helpful vehicle-related services.
+RideRite is a mobile application built with Flutter that helps users manage their vehicles, track maintenance, monitor driving behavior, and provide helpful vehicle-related services.

 ## Features
 - Vehicle management and registration